 The optical phenomenon within a star sapphire is known as asterism.

 Asterism – from the Latin ‘astrum’, meaning star – is caused by small needle-like inclusions of the mineral rutile.
 However, in black star sapphires, both their colour and stars are caused by the shiny mineral hematite.

 This causes the light to reflect in a rather unique way, causing a star to form on the stone.
-This Art Deco star sapphire ring has a clear star in the bottom centre of the grey-blue stone.
+This Art Deco star sapphire ring (from our wider collection of Art Deco sapphire rings) has a clear star in the bottom centre of the grey-blue stone.

 A star sapphire needs to have the right amount of rutile to allow it to be cut and polished, and they are often cut into cabochons with high domes to maximise the star effect.
 They generally have uneven tops or bottoms, which is often necessary to allow the star to be properly orientated and to display the best asterism.
 However, you should be wary of stars that are too perfect – many man-made star sapphires exist on the market, and this is a tell-tale sign that the star is painted on.

 Most star sapphires remain untreated, but they can be subjected to treatments to improve their colour or artificially induce asterism.
 They can be heated to intensify their colour, but this must be done at modest temperatures and with extreme care to avoid ruining the rutile silk.